jpodgorny/xsstokes_disc/README.md

 usage.
 These files were computed for three different states of incident polarisation and this model interpolates for any primary polarisation state.
-In addition the model possesses other properties of the reprocessing tables that were precomputed for a particular problem.
+In addition the model possesses other properties of the reprocessing tables that were precomputed for nearly neutral disc reflection.

 In this case of xsstokes_disc, it is reflection from distant regions of a geometrically thin optically thick accretion disc residing in the equatorial plane around a central black hole.
-The source of emission is a hot X-ray corona illuminating isotropically between 0 <= cos_incl_incident <= 0.3 only, to represent distant disc reflection.
+The source of emission is a hot X-ray corona illuminating isotropically between 0 <= cos_incl_incident <= M, to represent distant disc reflection.
 The local disc reflection was computed using the STOKES code and more details are given in Podgorný J. et al. (2022).
 More details on the integration and implementation for arbitrary polarisation state in XSPEC are given in Podgorný J. et al. (in prep.).
-Apart from the incident polarisation degree and angle, the model then also depends on observer's inclination angle, the primary power-law index Gamma, the position angle on the sky, and the overall Dopler shift.
+Apart from the incident polarisation degree and angle, the model then also depends on observer's inclination angle, the primary power-law index Gamma, the integration upper limit M (i.e. representing the corona size), the position angle on the sky, and the overall Dopler shift.
 No relativistic effects inside the system are taken into account.
 All components are static.